INL/blacklab-presentation/blacklab.md

 # Multiple ways to use BlackLab

 - **Web application (BlackLab Frontend)**<br/>
-  publish your corpus or allow users to upload their own
+  publish some corpora or allow users to upload their own
 - **Webservice (BlackLab Server)**<br/>
-  easily use it from your favourite language
+  accessible from any programming language
 - **Java library**<br/>
   power mere mortals were not meant to meddle with